- Price: $120 for a queen-size before discounts

 How we test the best pillows for back sleepers

-Our Reviews Team recommends products and services we believe provide value to the lives of our readers.
+Our Reviews Team recommends products and services we believe provide value to our readers.
 As we perform our in-depth research, we interview industry experts to provide the most accurate review possible.

 We evaluate each pillow’s suitability for back pain by testing for firmness, support, and pressure relief.
 Pillows that keep the spine in alignment with head and neck support will score the highest.